-- Can you add a forgotten debt to an IVA?
+- Can you add new or forgotten debt to an IVA

-Can you add a forgotten Debt to an IVA?
+Can you add new or forgotten debt to an IVA?

 Only debts listed in your original IVA are included.
 If you forget one or were unaware of a debt at the time you applied you remain liable to pay it.